BITSS/WorldBankJan2018/2-GitDemo.md

 2. Always being able to revert to your last working pipeline
 3. Easy to discover what has changed (i.e. gone wrong), and when

 Luckily for us, GitHub has built a GUI that makes working with `git` easier, although at some power cost.
-Many experienced users use the command line (Terminal on a Mac, Git Shell or Git Bash on Windows) to run Git, but GitHub Dekstop can do some of the simpler tasks, and that's what we'll use.
+Many experienced users use the command line (Terminal on a Mac, Git Shell or Git Bash on Windows) to run Git, but GitHub Dekstop can do some of the simpler tasks, and you can do a bunch more on the website Github, so that's what we'll use.

-We'll likely have to use the command line to do something.
+We may have to use the command line to do something.
 If that's scary, help is [here](http://swcarpentry.github.io/shell-novice/02-filedir/), or don't be afraid to ask.

 ### To get started: